sid-kon/Credit-Risk-Analysis/README.md

-# Credit-Card-Analysis
+# Credit-Risk-Analysis
-Logistic Model as well as Quantization of Fico Scores from simulated credit card data
+Logistic Model for credit risk analysis as well as FICO bucketing